evanbowman/blind-jump-portable/README.md

 NOTE: you can also get a containerized build environment from the link below, although you'll have to remember to run `git pull` when entering the container, because I built the container with a frozen version of the repository.
 If this is inconvenient for you, feel free to build the container yourself using the steps above.

 https://hub.docker.com/r/evanbowman/blind_jump_build

+## Localization

+The BlindJump text engine supports localized character sets via a utf-8 encoding.
+The game will open a charset image file (see images/), and select glyphs based on a codepoint mapping defined in source/localization.cpp.
+The localization C++ source file also defines all of the strings used by the game.
+Currently, BlindJump supports English, and also includes an incomplete Spanish translation, contributed by Evan Bowman, who, admittedly, is not a native Spanish speaker.
+The charset and codepoint mapper include support for extended French language characters, as well as Japanese Katakana, although no one has contributed additional translations at this time.
+As the game is in development, extensive translation work would be premature.

 ## Security